Lars-B/CEDAR/README.md

 - `hop_neighbourhood`: computes the `TreeVec` representations of the trees in the HOP neighbourhood of the tree encoded by the object;
 - `hop_similarity`: computes the HOP similarity or a HOP LCS (see paper for an explanation) with another tree;
 - `hop_next`: creates a tree one HOP closer to a target tree;
-- `random_hop`: peform a random HOP on the current tree.
+- `random_hop`: peform a uniform random HOP on the current tree.